 Medium or Technique

-Etching, drypont, burin, lavis, and burnishing; working proof
+Etching, drypoint, burin, lavis, and burnishing; posthumous trial proof

 Not On View